 PLU Hospitality Services & Campus Restaurants Food Allergy Disclaimer

 Be aware that all PLU Hospitality Services & Campus Restaurants locations prepare items containing gluten, dairy, soy, egg, fish, shellfish, tree nuts, coconut, sesame (The Commons does not use peanuts in the kitchen).

 PLU Hospitality Services & Campus Restaurants makes every attempt to identify ingredients & provide up to date allergen information but cannot guarantee an item that we prepare to be allergen-free.
 Every effort is made to instruct our food production staff on the severity of food allergies.

 In addition, we label items with possible allergen-containing ingredients; however, there is always a risk of contamination.
 There is also a possibility that manufacturers of the commercial foods we use could change the formulation at any time, without notice.
 Due to these conditions, PLU Hospitality Services & Campus Restaurants cannot guarantee that any item prepared in our kitchen is free of a certain ingredient or allergen.
 Customers concerned with food allergies need to be aware of this risk.
 Campus Restaurants also operates its own bakery.
-Our bakery is not a gluten-free or nut-free bakery.
+Neither our bakery nor our kitchen is gluten-free or nut-free.
 We cannot guarantee the absence of cross contamination with our baked goods or any of our items prepared in the kitchen.

 PLU Hospitality Services & Campus Restaurants will not assume any liability for adverse reactions to foods consumed, or items one may come in contact with while eating at any University establishments.
-Students with food allergies are encouraged to contact PLU Hospitality Services & Campus Restaurants with the form below, or call 253-535-7472 for additional information and/or support.
+Students with food allergies are encouraged to contact PLU Hospitality Services & Campus Restaurants with the form on this page, or call 253-535-7472 for additional information and/or support.